 A project data form is currently only required for some proposals to the Directorate for STEM Education (EDU)/Division of Undergraduate Education (DUE).
 The information that is provided in the project data form is used to direct proposals to appropriate reviewers and to determine the characteristics of projects supported by DUE.

 The project data form must be included in a proposal only when specified in a program solicitation.
-The following programs currently require project data form submission:
+The following programs currently require the project data form, but it is not an exhaustive list:

 How must a project data form be included as part of the proposal?